davidweatherstone/Data-Analyst-Portfolio/Projects/Python Data exploration - UK Vehicle Accidents/README.md

 ## Overview

-This dataset was found on Kaggle, I thought it would be a useful dataset to practice data analysis with Python with a large real world data set.
-Vehicle Accidents are displayed as individual records (rows) with many data items collected per accident.
-Various columns allow for time series, regression and geospatial analysis.
-I am using this data to practice and expand my skills with Python.
+I found this dataset on Kaggle and thought it would provide a valuable opportunity to practice my data analysis skills.
+It's a large real world dataset where vehicle accidents display as individual rows.
+The datasets collection of columns allow for many areas of analysis (time series, regression, geospatial, etc.).

+My primary goal with this project is to further develop and refine my Python programming skills.

 ## Initial cleaning

-To use the data further I've transformed the data to allow me to query it further and export as required.
+To analyse this data I've performed data transformation and cleaning to allow me to query it further.

 <details>
 <summary>Tweak Function created to clean and transform the Accident data</summary>